BackupTheBerlios/sleep-svn/sleep/readme.txt

 Contained in the docs/ directory:

 sleepmanual.url
-   The Sleep 2.1 Manual is both a tutorial and reference for the Sleep language.
+   The Sleep 2.1 Manual includes a tutorial on Sleep, a chapter on how to embed and extend Sleep from Java, and a reference of all built-in functionality.

-   The manual is available at http://sleep.dashnine.org/manual/
+   The manual is available both online and in print under a creative commons license.

+   Find the manual online at: http://sleep.dashnine.org/manual/

-   You can also support this project and purchase the Manual online at: http://www.amazon.com/dp/143822723X/
+   Optionally you can purchase the Manual at: http://www.amazon.com/dp/143822723X/

-sleepguide.htm
-   This document is a guide to integrating the sleep language into your application.
-Part 1 of this document is an absolute must read if you plan to integrate sleep into your application.

 common.htm
    Common embedding techniques cheat sheet.
 A very short example oriented